kroxiksut/django-152fz-consent/docs/cookies/en/presentation.md

 - `data-cookie-banner-mobile-consent-ui`.

-This is so that project CSS and project scripts can rely on stable features of the current published edition.
+This is so that project CSS and project scripts can rely on stable attributes of the currently published revision.

 ## Lock mode before selection

-- at `blocking_mode_until_choice=True` the banner blocks closing until explicit choice;
+- with `blocking_mode_until_choice=True` the banner blocks closing until an explicit choice is made;
-- After a saved selection, reopening does not lock the page automatically.
+- after a saved selection, reopening does not lock the page automatically.

 ## Related documents